 Learn how to recycle lead-acid vehicle batteries instead.

 Information listed here is for household items only.
 View business, non profit, and agency information.

-The county recycling facilities below accept rechargeble, button, and single-use batteries.
+The county recycling facilities below accept rechargeable, button, and single-use alkaline batteries.

 Retailer locations typically accept only rechargeable or button batteries.
 Please contact them directly to verify the details of their programs.
 Some home improvement stores may only accept rechargeable battery packs from tools.